jsshargel/Active-Directory-Lab/README.md

 <img src="https://github.com/user-attachments/assets/f656316e-bd33-4764-89f0-59756805c959" alt="Windows Server 2019 ISO" width="600" style="float: left; margin-right: 10px;">

 #
-- Next, we are going to set up a virtual machine.
-This will serve as our domain controller.
+- Next, we will set up a virtual machine, which will serve as our domain controller.
 - I went ahead and set the machine to have 2GB of RAM, 4 processors, and enabled bidirectional drag and drop features.
 - Since this is the domain controller, we need two NICs, so we also need to make sure to enable a second network adapter.
 - NIC 1 is going to be running NAT and is for the domain controller to access the internet through my home internet.